MakingSense/code-style-guides/Javascript(ES6)/README.md

     ```

   <a name="strings--line-length"></a><a name="6.2"></a>
-  - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation.
+  - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation. eslint: [`max-len`](http://eslint.org/docs/rules/max-len), with the `ignoreStrings` option.

     > Why?
 Broken strings are painful to work with and make code less searchable.